monsterandy/SEED-Lab-CloudLab-Setup/README.md

 - **Note:** This shell script will download and install all the software needed for the SEED labs. **The whole process will take around 20 minutes.
-  Do not put your computer into sleep or disconnect the SSH session.** Please don't leave, because you will be asked twice to make choices:
+  Do not put your computer into sleep or disconnect the SSH session.** Please don't leave, because you will be asked to make choices:

   - During the installation of `xfce4`, you will be asked to choose a default display manager.
 Choose `LightDM`.